 Throughout the tour, you can sample wines direct from barrel and bottle across a variety of vintages.
 You may even enjoy a chance to sample grapes directly from the vines – dependent on vintage of course!

-The tour will be capped off by passing the winery in action and returning to cellar door to enjoy samples as you relax to acoustic tunes.
+The tour will be capped off by passing the winery in action and returning to cellar door to enjoy samples.

 Experience a night of celebration and glamour at Seppeltsfield